 But the real secret to this famed rice isn’t what you may think it is.
 It’s not some special spice blend or magical cooking method — it’s a bay leaf.
 Tuck one into the rice as it cooks and it imparts an herbal, slightly spicy aroma to the end result that will keep those lucky enough to dig into this rice wondering just what it is.

-Using a strainer, rinse the rice under cold, running water.
+Place the rice in a fine-mesh strainer and rinse under cold, running water.

-Boil water in a medium saucepan.
+Bring the water to a boil in a medium saucepan over medium-high heat.
 Add the rice, bay leaf, and salt.
-Stir once, cover, and reduce heat to low.
-Let simmer for about 18 minutes for white rice and about 50 minutes for brown rice, until all of the water is absorbed.
+Stir once, cover, and reduce the heat to low.
+Simmer until all of the water is absorbed, about 18 minutes for white rice and about 50 minutes for brown rice.

 Remove the pot from the heat and let steam, covered, for 5 minutes.
 Uncover, remove the bay leaf, and fluff rice with a fork.
 Stir in the olive oil, lime juice, lemon juice, and cilantro.
 Taste and season with more salt as needed.